-Aesthetically, the WH-1000Xs look quite similar to the MDR-1000Xs but there are some obvious differences.
+Aesthetically, the WH-1000Xs look quite similar to the original MDR-1000X model but there are some obvious differences.
 The finishes have been changed slightly, with Champagne Gold replacing the original Beige.
 There’s still a Black option, but it’s not quite the same.

 Sony claims that a change in the materials used for the headband and ear enclosures has resulted in a finish that looks more gun metal or bluey/grey.
 And we actually prefer it.